Emitecaps/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 - Jean-Michel Pailhon
 - Quentin Ricomard
 ## How did the idea for the company (or project) come about?
-- From the idea of creating a security solution for blockchain applications.
+- From the idea of creating a security solution for blockchain applications and access to apps and coins all in one place.
 ## How is the company funded?
    Ledger has received a total of 8 rounds of funding:
 - 3/1/2013: Pre Seed Round